-It is so important that you do not place unrealistic expectations on yourself, resulting in self-judgment and feelings of despair.
-These expectations can easily turn into the baby blues and be confused with postpartum depression.
-If you suspect that you feel truly depressed, please check with your healthcare professional.
+It is important that you do not place unrealistic expectations on yourself, resulting in self-judgment and feelings of despair.
+These expectations can easily turn into baby blues and be confused with postpartum depression.
+If you suspect you are truly depressed, please check with your healthcare professional.

 Becoming a Mother in Times of Uncertainty is Even Harder

 Becoming a mother right now comes with a new set of challenges.
 Babies today are being born into a world with a lot of uncertainty as we all adapt our lives in the time of COVID-19.
 Many families may be experiencing job loss, food insecurity, changes in home situations, and even sickness in the family.
 There are a lot of stressors and unknowns.
 It is more important than ever for new moms to give themselves some grace.

 My baby was born just after 9/11 into a different world of uncertainty.
 I felt like the sadness of 9/11 took something away from the joy of my pregnancy and bringing home a new baby.
 I mourned for that loss as I tried to feel safe and provide safety for my new baby and my three-year-old.
-New moms right now need a lot of support from friends and family during this difficult time.
+New moms during the COVID-19 pandemic need a lot of support from friends and family during this difficult time.
 Most of all, moms need to give themselves some love.
-These are not the conditions that parents expected when they decided to have a new baby and start a family.
+These are not the conditions parents expected when deciding to have a new baby and start a family.